 The biggest downside of Evlo for me is the cost.
 It’s the most expensive fitness app I’ve seen which is prohibitive for me.

-I think one of the reasons the price is so high is because Evlo is offering live workouts every day.
-Personally I’d rather have the cost cheaper and not have the workouts live.
+I think one of the reasons the price is so high is because Evlo is offering new workouts every day.
+Personally I’d rather have the cost cheaper and not have so many new workouts.

 Personally I just can’t justify the cost.
 Centr in comparison costs £7.83 per month (annual) up to £22.99 if billed monthly.
 If you are American it’s $29.99 a month or $10 a month if you take out a full year.

-Centr has a whole library of nutritious recipes in it too whereas Evlo doesn’t have any recipes.
+Centr has a whole library of nutritious recipes in it too whereas Evlo has some recipes but not a lot and they aren’t as customisable in the app.
 Evlo does have some videos offering general nutrition advice which is helpful but I missed the recipes options, especially considering the cost.

 In truth, whilst I love Evlo’s philosophy and find the workouts very effective.
 I just can’t justify spending that amount of money on a fitness app when there are much cheaper, also effective options on the market.